Kamloops NorthPaws: 2025

 On July 8, it was announced that Mason Chien (Fraser Valley), Elijah Clayton (California) Jared Hall (Bethel) and Keith Manby (Thompson River) were selected to represent the Northpaws at the All Star Game in Bellingham.

 Former NorthPaws Shane Brinham, Tyrelle Chadwick and Ryan Heppner were selected in the 2025 Major League Baseball draft.

 The NorthPaws improved on their 15-39 record from the previous season.
 The team went 25-29 and finished fifth in the North Division.
 11,794 total fans attended the NorthPaws' twenty-six home games for an average of 454 fans per game.

 The NorthPaws were eliminated from playoff contention for the third straight season.
 The NorthPaws are also one of four teams in the league to never clinch a winning season.

+2026

+The NorthPaws failed to improve on their 25-29 record from the previous season.
+The team posted a 22-32 record and finished seventh in the north division.

+Kade Crawford finished with a two way share of the most home runs with eleven.
+Crawford was also fifth in the league with forty-three runs batted in and third in stolen bases with twenty-four.

+Crawford was awarded the league's player of the week accolade on June 8th.
+Evan Dugdale would receive the pitcher of the week award on August 3rd.
+Alex Lee would receive an honorable mention nod in the league's August 10th iteration of the awards.

+Crawford and Dugdale were selected to represent the NorthPaws at the 2026 WCL All Star Game in Victoria.
+Crawford was responsible for an RBI single in the third inning of the North Division All Star's 4-5 loss to the South Division All Stars.

+The NorthPaws failed to qualify for the postseason for the fourth straight year.
+The NorthPaws are also one of three teams to have never finished with a winning record alongside Port Angeles and Springfield.